 Gross Profit.
-Total gross profit for the three months ended December 31, 2011 and 2010 include warranty recoveries of \$11.0 million and \$1.4 million, respectively.
-Excluding these warranty items, total gross profit would have been \$11.3 million for the quarter ended December 31, 2011 as compared to \$9.9 million in the prior year.
+Total gross profit for the six months ended March 31, 2012 and 2011 include warranty recoveries of \$11.0 million and \$1.4 million, respectively.
+Excluding these warranty items, total gross profit would have been \$31.5 million for the six months ended March 31, 2012 as compared to \$8.6 million in the prior year.
+Also, during the quarter ended March 31, 2012, our gross profit benefited from \$3.2 million of bond reimbursements and improved product liability and warranty payment experience.
 Additional disclosure of these items is included in the discussion of Homebuilding Gross Profit below.

 Commissions.
 Commission expense includes amounts due to internal sales associates and to external real estate agents, if applicable, related to homes closed during their period.
-The increase in commissions from prior year is primarily due to the increase in homebuilding revenues.
+Commissions as a percentage of homebuilding revenues were relatively flat between periods.

 General and Administrative Expense Items.
-The decrease in G&A expense for the three months ended December 31, 2011 as compared to the prior year is primarily related to the impact of prior cost reductions realized related to headcount and office space reductions and management changes.
+The decrease in G&A expense for the three and six months ended March 31, 2012 as compared to the prior year is primarily related to the impact of prior cost reductions realized related to headcount and office space reductions and management changes.

 Joint Venture Impairment Charges.
-As a result of the further deterioration of economic conditions in certain of our markets and the settlement of debt obligations of certain of our unconsolidated joint ventures, we recorded impairments in certain of our unconsolidated joint ventures totaling \$0.1 million for the three months ended December 31, 2010 (see Note 3 to the unaudited condensed consolidated financial statements where further discussed).
-If these adverse market conditions continue or worsen, we may have to take further impairments of our investments in these joint ventures that may have a material adverse effect on our financial position and results of operations.
+As a result of the economic conditions in certain of our markets, we recorded minor impairments in certain of our unconsolidated joint ventures for the six months ended March 31, 2011 (see Note 3 to the unaudited condensed consolidated financial statements where further discussed).
+If these adverse market conditions worsen, we may have to take further impairments of our investments in these joint ventures that may have a material adverse effect on our financial position and results of operations.

 Loss on Extinguishment of Debt.
-During the three months ended December 30, 2010, we redeemed or repurchased in open market transactions an aggregate of \$184.5 million of our outstanding Senior Notes for an aggregate purchase price of \$185.4 million, plus accrued and unpaid interest as of the purchase date.
-These transactions resulted in a loss on extinguishment of debt of \$2.9 million, net of unamortized discounts and debt issuance costs related to these notes.
-We did not repurchase any Senior Notes during the quarter ended December 31, 2011.
+During the three and six months ended March 31, 2012, we recognized a \$2.7 million loss on extinguishment of debt related to our exchange of a significant portion of our Mandatory Convertible Subordinated Notes and Tangible Equity Units.
+During the six months ended March 31, 2011, we redeemed or repurchased in open market transactions an aggregate of \$197.5 million of our outstanding Senior Notes for an aggregate purchase price of \$198.3 million, plus accrued and unpaid interest as of the purchase date.
+These transactions resulted in a loss on extinguishment of debt of \$3.0 million, net of unamortized discounts and debt issuance costs related to these notes.
+See Note 7 to the unaudited condensed consolidated financial statements for additional information.